-SOPs for Lambs & Weaning Navel Disinfection (Dipping) ☐ Yes The navels of new-born lambs must be dipped in an appropriate disinfectant per the M20 /10 ☐ No flock veterinarian as soon as possible after birth.
-The navels should be dipped a N/A second time after 12 to 18 hours, unless directed otherwise by the veterinarian.
-Colostrum for Lambs For all lambs: ☐ It is vital that each new-born lamb receives adequate, quality colostrum from its dam, from another fresh ewe, or from a frozen or dried colostrum source as soon as possible after birth, and no later than within the first 4 to 6 hours ☐ Yes M21 ☐ When nursing is not possible, lambs should receive 10% of their body weight /50 No in colostrum per day which must be administered by bottle or clean, soft N/A stomach tube during the first 4 to 6 hours. ☐ Lambs should receive no less than 10% of their body weight and no more than 20% of their body weight in sheep milk or sheep milk replacer daily.
+5 Navel Disinfection (Dipping) Yes M20 The navels of new-born lambs must be dipped in an appropriate disinfectant per the flock veterinarian as soon as possible after birth.
+The navels should be dipped a second time after 12 to 18 hours, unless directed otherwise by the veterinarian.
+No /10 M21 Colostrum for Lambs For all lambs: It is vital that each new-born lamb receives adequate, quality colostrum from its dam, from another fresh ewe, or from a frozen or dried colostrum source as soon as possible after birth, and no later than within the first 4 to 6 hours of life.
+When nursing is not possible, lambs should receive 10% of their body weight in colostrum per day which must be administered by bottle or clean, soft stomach tube during the first 4 to 6 hours.
+Lambs should receive no less than 10% of their body weight and no more than 20% of their body weight in sheep milk or sheep milk replacer daily.
 Records must show that purchased lambs have received colostrum as set out above.
 Thermal Environment Proper precautions must be taken to prevent and manage hypothermia in young lambs.
-While healthy young lambs can tolerate low air temperatures, newborn Yes animals, lambs that have been transported or deprived of food, and sick lambs are all M22 No /10 particularly susceptible to hypothermia.
-N/A ☐ Hypothermia and additional stress must be avoided in well-ventilated. unheated buildings by the use of thick, dry bedding and by preventing drafts. ☐ Sick lambs must be provided artificial heat if ambient conditions warrant.
-Liahtina Lambs must not be kept in total darkness.
-To meet their behavioral and physiological needs, appropriate natural or ☐ Yes artificial lighting must be provided.
-Where provided, artificial lighting must M23 ☐ No /3 function for a period at least equivalent to the period of natural light normally N/A available between 9 a.m. and 5 p.m.
-Suitable lighting (fixed or portable) must be available to allow the lambs to be inspected at any time.
-Pre-Weaning All lambs must receive adequate volumes of sheep milk or a quality sheep milk replacer twice daily through the first 5 weeks of life, unless otherwise recommended by the attending veterinarian. ☐ If a teat system of lamb feeding is used, teats must be arranged so that the ☐ Yes lamb's neck is positioned horizontally or with a slight upward tilt.
-M24 ☐ No /3 After 14 days, lambs must have daily access to water and feed or forage N/A material containing sufficient digestible fiber to stimulate the development of its rumen. ☐ Unweaned lambs should have unlimited access to palatable starter and fresh clean water after day 8.
-Weaning ☐ Lambs must not be weaned before 5 weeks of age, ☐ Lambs must not be weaned until they are eating adequate quantities of lamb starter consistently (not weaned until 75% of their nutrition is coming from ☐ Yes solids); and M25 No /25 ☐ Milk must be provided until the rumen has developed sufficiently to utilize N/A solids as its sole source of nutrition The removal of lambs from pens into social groups must not coincide with weaning.
+While healthy young lambs can tolerate low air temperatures, newborn animals, lambs that have been transported or deprived of food, and sick lambs are all particularly susceptible to hypothermia.
+Yes No Yes No /50 ☐ Hypothermia and additional stress must be avoided in well-ventilated, unheated buildings by the use of thick, dry bedding and by preventing drafts. ☐ Sick lambs must be provided artificial heat if ambient conditions warrant.
+M23 Lighting Lambs must not be kept in total darkness. ☐ To meet their behavioral and physiological needs, appropriate natural or artificial lighting must be provided.
+Where provided, artificial lighting must function for a period at least equivalent to the period of natural light normally available between 9 a.m. and 5 p.m. ☐ Suitable lighting (fixed or portable) must be available to allow the lambs to be inspected at any time.
+Yes No /3 M24 Pre-Weaning ☐ All lambs must receive adequate volumes of sheep milk or a quality sheep milk replacer twice daily through the first 5 weeks of life, unless otherwise recommended by the attending veterinarian. ☐ If a teat system of lamb feeding is used, teats must be arranged so that the lamb's neck is positioned horizontally or with a slight upward tilt. ☐ After 14 days, lambs must have daily access to water and feed or forage material containing sufficient digestible fiber to stimulate the development of its rumen. ☐ Unweaned lambs should have unlimited access to palatable starter and fresh clean water after day 8.
+Yes No /3 M25 Weaning □ Lambs must not be weaned before 5 weeks of age, □ Lambs must not be weaned until they are eating adequate quantities of lamb starter consistently (not weaned until 75% of their nutrition is coming from solids); and □ Milk must be provided until the rumen has developed sufficiently to utilize solids as its sole source of nutrition □ The removal of lambs from pens into social groups must not coincide with weaning.
 Both of these procedures are stressful to the animals and hence they must be carried out separately.
+Yes No /25